icecreamjs/icecream/docs/how-it-works.md

 ## Middlewares and enhancers for Redux

-IceCreamPlease takes as argument an object which can have the `models` key that we just saw above and two others: `middlewares` and `enhancers`.
+IceCreamPlease takes as an argument an object which can have the `models` key that we just saw above and two others: `middlewares` and `enhancers`.

 To have the same behavior that: